 “I’ve enjoyed some time not only on your blog but also the other pages that have come up.
 The music playlists are a welcome addition to the early morning hours.
 Sitting quietly with your thoughts on information, consumption, and curious about how that all fits into morning contemplations… It seems like for years now I’ve carved out more space in the mornings when I feel alive and alert to play with ideas, yet find myself with some query over the idea of how that plays into overconsumption or even what the term means.”

-Grandeur, I believe, in any field of work or play, exploration, relationship, art…comes mainly through staying with something longer and more attentively than is usual, after others have turned away and moved on to something else.
-I also believe that limitation (and suffering in general) – personally, relationally, mentally, emotionally, artistically, spiritually… – is most often self-created by various forms of internal fidgeting, which so often is simply “Right, got that; what’s next?” leading to unending superficial missing of the entire point yet not noticing and having a lot to say about it anyway.
-That impulse, “What’s next?”, is the preference for consuming the next thing, and that can even be a question, “On to the next question…” The problem is, the first thing was never really gotten, not completely, not to its roots and flowers – its meaning and imaginative possibility.
+Grandeur, I believe, in any field of work or play, comes mainly through staying with something longer and more attentively than is usual, after others have turned away and moved on to something else.
+I also believe that limitation (and suffering in general) – personally and relationally – is most often self-created by various forms of internal fidgeting, which so often is simply “Right, got that; what’s next?” leading to unending superficial missing of the entire point yet not noticing and having a lot to say about it anyway.
+That impulse – “What’s next?” – is often the preference for consuming the next thing, and that can even be a question, “On to the next question, then…” The problem is, the first question was never really explored, not completely, not to its roots and flowers – its meaning and imaginative possibility.

 A pianist acquires all the information she needs to play a complex sonata by reading the sheet music in three minutes.
-Then there are the three months of setting aside other appealing distractions and impulses to allow the music – in practice and contemplation – to drip out of her head and expand into illuminations in all her bodies so as to know it and embody it.
-She then has something unique to say, something to give back that will move someone else into new experience.
+Then there are the three months of setting aside other appealing distractions and impulses to allow the music – in practice and contemplation – to drip out of her head and expand into illuminations so as to know it and embody it.
+She then has something unique to say, something to give back that will move someone else into a new experience.
 That’s a sophisticated process in many ways, but the simplest part of it is just “I’m going to stay here with this one thing until I know it.”
-Back to our Buddhists, that’s all that Buddha did.
+Back to our Buddhists, that’s basically what Buddha did.
 But if you follow the trajectory of anyone who is really exceptional at what they do, you’ll find a similar ethic.

 Just obscure musings from a silly blog.
 Thank you for the comments and questions.